Sh0702/Personalized-News-Recommendation-System/README.md

 App link: https://personalized-news-recommendation-system.streamlit.app/

 What this application provides

-1. News articles based on content preferences based on prompts.
+1. Generated news articles with proper citations and aims to balance personalization and consistency.

 USP